-Fishes may be exposed to sounds caused by the firing of weapons, objects in flight, and impact of non-explosive munitions on the water's surface, which are described in Section 3.0.4.1 (Acoustic Sources).
+Fishes may be exposed to sounds caused by the firing of weapons, objects in flight, and impact of non-explosive munitions on the water's surface, which are described in Section 3.0.4.1 (Acoustic Sources) within the GOA Study Area.
 In general, these are impulsive sounds (such as those discussed under Section 3.0.4.2, Explosive Stressors) generated in close vicinity to or at the water surface, with the exception of items that are launched underwater.
 The firing of a weapon may have several components of associated noise.
 Firing of guns could include sound generated in air by firing a gun (muzzle blast) and a crack sound due to a low amplitude shock wave generated by a supersonic projectile flying through the air.
 Most in-air sound would be reflected at the air-water interface.
 Underwater sounds would be strongest just below the surface and directly under the firing point.
 Any sound that enters the water only does so within a narrow cone below the firing point or path of the projectile.
 Vibration from the blast propagating through a ship's hull, the sound generated by the impact of an object with the water surface, and the sound generated by launching an object underwater are other sources of impulsive sound in the water.
 Sound due to missile and target launches is typically at a maximum at initiation of the booster rocket and rapidly fades as the missile or target travels downrange.
 Due to the transient nature of most activities that produce weapon noise, overall effects would be localized and infrequent, only lasting a few seconds or minutes.
 Reactions by fishes to these specific stressors have not been recorded, however fishes would be expected to react to weapon noise as they would react to other transient impulsive sounds.
-Proposed training activities would be almost identical to what is currently conducted (see Table 2.6-1 for details) and would be operated within the same location as analyzed under the 2011 GOA Final EIS/OEIS and the 2016 GOA Final SEIS/OEIS.
+A detailed description of the acoustic characteristics and typical sound levels of noise from weapons firing is in Section 3.0.4.1 (Acoustic Sources).
+Proposed training activities would be almost identical to what is currently conducted and would be operated within the same location as analyzed under the 2011 GOA Final EIS/OEIS and the 2016 GOA Final SEIS/OEIS.